rieckpil/progmot/content/post/proofread-one-year-course-release.md

 Money-back guarantees are a must-have for digital content.
 I'm offering a 30 days back no-questions-asked policy.
 I've had [some bad experience with the refund policy of another content creator](https://rieckpil.de/review-baeldungs-rest-with-spring-masterclass/) in the past and didn't want to be alike.

-I still remember the first month after the launch of the first version.
-I was so nervous about the first 30-day period and thought many customers would ask for a refund.
+I still remember the first month after the launch of the first version, I was so nervous about the first 30-day period and thought many customers would ask for a refund.

 This did not happen.